-In this, the system addresses the challenge of real-time analysis of Twitter posts and the detection of suicide-related behavior.
+In the proposed system, the system addresses the challenge of real-time analysis of Twitter posts and the detection of suicide-related behaviour.
 To process the stream of an individual's online content, we implement a martingale framework, which is widely used for the detection of changes in data stream settings.

-The input into this framework is a series of behavioral features computed from each individual Twitter post (tweet).
-These features are compared to previously seen behavior, in order to detect a sudden change in emotion that may indicate an elevated risk of suicide. we present a new approach that uses the social media platform Twitter to quantify suicide warning signs for individuals and to detect posts containing suicide-related content.
+The input into this framework is a series of behavioural features computed from each individual Twitter post (tweet).
+These features are compared to previously seen behaviour, in order to detect a sudden change in emotion that may indicate an elevated risk of suicide.

+We present a new approach that uses the social media platform Twitter to quantify suicide warning signs for individuals and to detect posts containing suicide-related content.